nixworks/public/news/2010/02/22/index.md

 ##### Odeon & UCI Cinemas Group
 ### [Odeon Cinemas in Ireland, Italy and the UK confirm their intention to boycott Tim Burton's "Alice in Wonderland" in a dispute with Disney. ](/news/2010/02/22/odeon-cinemas-in-ireland-italy-and-the-uk-confirm-their-intention-to-boycott-tim-burton-s-alice-in-wonderland-in-a-dispute-with-disney.md)
-_Context: Italy, Alice in Wonderland, Disney, Odeon & UCI Cinemas Group, Tim Burton_
+_Context: Tim Burton, Italy, Disney, Odeon & UCI Cinemas Group, Alice in Wonderland_

 ## [Previous Day...](/news/2010/02/21/index.md)